Coalition Fake Nuclear Facts

 Falsehood should not displace rational debate.

 A Golding cartoon in the Age newspaper nailed it.
+“Academy awards … and the award for delivering nuclear energy policy announcements at a press conference … with a straight face … goes to … “.
 The cartoon got a grim smile from me because, behind the humour, there’s the frightening reality that “alternative facts” now often displace rational political debate.

 We must hold the Coalition to account.